Other Shirts Tom Selleck Wore on Magnum PI

 When you think of Magnum PI, you probably think of Tom Selleck in his classic red Aloha shirt.
 That Magnum PI shirt is actually in the Smithsonian.
 That ain't bad for a shirt that became famous by accident.

 Note that there is also a black version of the shirt that he wore on the show.
 But as famous as that red shirt is, it wasn't the only shirt made popular by the show.
-Here are four more "Magnum PI" shirts.
+Here are some other "Magnum PI" shirts.

 This first shirt is probably the least known of the four shirts.
 It is the blue Mini Anthurium shirt.
 Although this shirt comes in blue, black and red, Tom Selleck only wore the blue version on the show.
 Tim Smith of Pacific Clothing Company, Inc. recalls that it is possible that the print may have been licensed to another company prior to being picked for the show.
 But that shirt company apparently did not renew their license for the print so the fabric company that owns the print granted the rights to Pacific Clothing.
 And ever since then, Pacific Clothing has had exclusive rights to this print and has brought it back after decades of it being out of production.